consiglionazionaledellericerche/jscontact-tools/README.md

 13. Regardless of their positions inside the vCard, properties mapped as online Resource objects appear in the following order:

     1. SOURCE
-    2. IMPP
-    3. LOGO
+    2. LOGO
-    4. SOUND
+    3. SOUND
-    5. URL
+    4. URL
-    6. KEY
+    5. KEY
-    7. FBURL
+    6. FBURL
-    8. CALURI
+    7. CALURI
-    9. ORG-DIRECTORY
+    8. ORG-DIRECTORY
-    10. CONTACT-URI
+    9. CONTACT-URI

 14. Regardless of their positions inside the vCard, properties mapped as Title objects appear in the following order: